Muneer320/Oratio/replit.md

 ## AI Integration

-Debate analysis employs a multi-provider AI cascade for reliability, starting with Replit AI ChatModel (chat-bison) and falling back to OpenAI GPT-4o mini, with static responses as a last resort.
-This system evaluates debates based on logic (40%), credibility (35%), and rhetoric (25%), using context-aware analysis and JSON response validation.
+Debate analysis uses Google Gemini AI (gemini-2.0-flash) exclusively for all AI-powered features.
+The system evaluates debates based on logic (40%), credibility (35%), and rhetoric (25%), using context-aware analysis and JSON response validation.
+Static fallback responses are provided if Gemini is unavailable.
 Fact-checking is an optional feature via Serper API for claim verification.
 The training system provides AI-generated personalized feedback, identifying strengths and weaknesses, and recommending improvements.

 ## Real-Time Communication